TrueBlocks/trueblocks-docker/template-parser/README.md

+This program generates api code and documentation.

-This program parses C++ code and transforms it into plaintext parameter descriptions for the API documentation.
+It parses C++ code from trueblocks-core and transforms it into...

+- plaintext parameter descriptions for the API documentation.
+- a javascript object that gets used in the API code.

-It expects the C++ code to be piped to it.
+Currently, it expects the C++ code to be piped to it.

 Example usage: